Ruby: a practical guide to natural red corundum

 Treatment matters greatly in ruby

 Heat treatment is common in ruby and can be acceptable when disclosed.
 Glass filling or fracture filling is a different matter.
-These treatments can affect durability, care, and value, and buyers should understand them before making a decision.
+These treatments can affect durability, care, and value, and people should understand them before making a decision.

 Read the relevant treatment notes here: glass and fracture filling.